dancancro/great-big-example-application/README.md

 You will also need to install the `angular-cli` NPM package globally via `npm i -g angular-cli`.

+You will also need to install the `json-server` NPM package globally via `npm i -g json-server`.

 ## Make it go
 This is a standard angular-cli generated application so you can use all of the ng XXX commands to manage the application.